 What is a Debt Consolidation Mortgage?

-If you have several loans with upcoming repayments every month, it becomes extremely hard to manage your finances.
-Especially when it comes to repayments of credit card loans and other debts that require monthly payments.
+If you have several loans with upcoming repayments every month, it becomes extremely difficult to manage your finances – especially when it comes to repayments of credit card loans and other debts that require monthly payments.

 A debt consolidation mortgage is a type of loan that pays off two or more than two of your loans.
 This way, you have only one debt to repay rather than several.
 This makes your repayments very easy.